 Mesophotic reefs are poorly known compared to their shallow water counterparts, but they may have a vital role to play as a refuge for species during periods of warming and bleaching.
 We know very little about the relationship between shallow and mesophotic reefs, and so our aim is to investigate how community composition varies with depth, the environmental drivers of those communities, and how well connected deep and shallow populations are.

 The key to better spatial management of the oceans is mapping.
-Our work in BIOT will help us, and others, to better map and model the distribution of key habitats and species at mesophotic depths.
+Our work in the Indian Ocean Region will help us, and others, to better map and model the distribution of key habitats and species at mesophotic depths.

 Coral Reef ResilienceMesophotic Reefs in the Indian Ocean Region

 My research interests in the region surrounding the Chagos Archipelago and beyond lie in deeper waters and focus on sustainable management of offshore and deep-sea ecosystems.
 Much of my research focuses on delivering the data to support spatial management, including the design of effective marine protected area networks.
 This includes collection of fundamental ecological data on species and habitats, habitat mapping and modelling, understanding population connectivity through modelling and genetic research, and mapping ecosystem services.
 Working in deep water involves the use of robotic and autonomous systems, and so I also work on use of artificial intelligence to support species identification from image and video data.
 I also collaborate with medical scientists to investigate the biomedical potential of marine organisms.
 Recently I have been working with colleagues in economically less developed nations to help build capacity in deep-sea research.